ESAMars500Human Spaceflight and Exploration

 ESA and isolation studies

 ESA has previously organised isolation studies.
-This has included the ISEMSI campaign in 1990 in Bergen, Norway, which consisted of six male subjects and lasted 30 days, and the EXEMSI campaign in 1992 in Cologne, Germany, which consisted of three men and one woman and lasted 60 days.
+This included the ISEMSI campaign in 1990 in Bergen, Norway, which consisted of six male subjects and lasted 30 days, and the EXEMSI campaign in 1992 in Cologne, Germany, which consisted of three men and one woman and lasted 60 days.
 These campaigns were performed in shore-based deep diving complexes (hyperbaric chambers).
 During these two experiments, the psychology of group dynamics and individual performance under isolation and confinement were studied amongst many other topics.

 In addition, much of the expertise in isolation studies has been built up by the Russian Academy of Sciences Institute for Biomedical Problems (IBMP) in Moscow, with which ESA has jointly undertaken the Mars500 study.